Eschatologue/CM_wiki/docs/gameplay/combat/action-options.md

 When attacking using a melee weapon or Unarmed Strike, a creature can replace one of its attacks to knock a weapon or another item from a target's grasp.

-The attacker makes an :d20-attack: Attack Roll contested by the target's Strength (Athletics) check or Dexterity (Acrobatics) check.
+The attacker makes an :d20-attack: **Attack Roll** contested by the target's Strength (Athletics) check or Dexterity (Acrobatics) check.
 If the attacker wins the contest, the attack causes no damage or other ill effect, but the defender drops the item.

-The attacker has disadvantage on its :d20-attack: Attack Roll if the target is holding the item with two or more hands.
+The attacker has disadvantage on its :d20-attack: **Attack Roll** if the target is holding the item with two or more hands.
 The target has advantage on its ability check if it is larger than the attacking creature, or disadvantage if it is smaller.

 ## Cast a Spell

 **Cost:** :rsc-action: Action, :rsc-bonus-action: Bonus Action, or :rsc-reaction: Reaction

-Spellcasters such as wizards and clerics, as well as many monsters, have access to spells and can use them to great effect in combat.
+Spellcasters such as Wizards and Clerics, as well as many monsters, have access to spells and can use them to great effect in combat.

 Each spell has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.

 Casting a spell is, therefore, not necessarily an action.
-Most spells do have a casting time of Action, so a spellcaster often uses his or her action in combat to cast such a spell.
+Most spells do have a casting time of Action, so a spellcaster often uses their action in combat to cast such a spell.

 ## Dash